Roy Yang Law

 Average Weekly Wage (AWW)

-The Average Weekly Wage (AWW) varies based on your earnings.
-Some state-specific rules include bonuses and overtime in the AWW calculation, while others do not.
-Additionally, states often set minimum and maximum limits for AWW to ensure fair compensation for all workers.
+The Average Weekly Wage (AWW) determines the workers’ compensation benefit you will receive and is calculated based on your earnings.
+Some states, like California, include bonuses and overtime in their calculations, while others do not.
+Many states also enforce minimum and maximum limits to ensure that injured workers receive fair compensation and to prevent underpayment or excessive payment.

 State Regulations